Healthy Smoothies Ideas For Diabetics

 • Iced green tea

 Cow’s milk, in contrast, consists of around 12 grams of carbs (lactose sugar) per cup.
 That’s why a person must not use cow’s milk.
-Just ensure to include less fruit in the blender than normal so that total sugars can be kept to a minimum and blood glucose spike can be kept at bay.
+Just ensure to include less fruit in the blender than normal so that total sugars can be kept to a minimum and blood glucose spikes can be kept at bay.

 Avocado

-Chia seeds
+Chia Seeds

-Chia is a seed form derived from the chia plant (Salvia hispanica).
-The seeds are found to have rich amounts of alpha-linolenic acid (a kind of omega-3 fatty acid).
-Furthermore, chia seeds comprise antioxidants, deliver a vegetarian source of calcium, as well as pack potassium and magnesium.
-Consumption of a diet rich in potassium and magnesium helps in controlling blood pressure.
+Chia seeds come from the chia plant (Salvia hispanica) and are packed with alpha-linolenic acid, a type of omega-3 fatty acid.
+In addition to omega-3s, chia seeds are rich in antioxidants and provide a plant-based source of calcium, as well as potassium and magnesium.
+Consuming a diet rich in potassium and magnesium helps regulate blood pressure, making chia seeds an excellent addition to a diabetes-friendly smoothie.

-Flaxseed meal
+Flaxseed Meal

-Hemp seed
+Hemp Seed

-Plain or Greek yoghurt
+Plain or Greek Yogurt

 Almond Butter